IztokH/ASP-.NET-Core-MVC/README.md

 Author: Iztok Hudales.
 Acknowledgments: Freeman A., Pro ASP.NET Core MVC Sixth Edition, 2016.

-SportsStore: design enhanced ASP .NET Core 2.0 MVC application for displaying lists of products, add product to the cart, follow a number and summary of products the customer has selected, view content of cart and remove products from cart.
+SportsStore: design enhanced ASP .NET Core 2.0 MVC application for displaying lists of products, add product to the cart, follow a number and summary of products the customer has selected, view content of cart and to remove products from cart.
 Prerequisites: Visual Studio 2017.
 Instructions: a) upload files, b) with Visual Studio, open file SportsStore.sln, c) click Run or press F5.
 Author: Iztok Hudales.